RaviH/super-formula/readme.md

 Next steps:
 ---

-a.
-Add implementation for pagination of users.
+*  Add implementation for pagination of users.
-b.
-Fix functional and integration test for timing issues.
+* Fix functional and integration test for timing issues.